2014–15 Winnipeg Jets season

-The 2014–15 Winnipeg Jets season was the 16th season for the National Hockey League (NHL) franchise that was established on June 25, 1997, and the fourth in Winnipeg since the franchise relocated from Atlanta following the conclusion of the 2010–11 season.
+The 2014–15 Winnipeg Jets season was the 32nd season of play for the National Hockey League (NHL) franchise that was established on June 22, 1979, 40th season for the organization overall, and the fourth in Winnipeg since the franchise relocated from Atlanta following the conclusion of the 2010–11 season.

 Regular season

 On April 9, 2015, the Jets qualified for the 2015 Stanley Cup playoffs, marking the return of playoff hockey to Winnipeg for the first time since the 1996 Stanley Cup playoffs.
 The Jets would set a franchise record, with 99 points, finishing with a 43-26-13 record.

 Playoffs

 The Winnipeg Jets entered the playoffs as the Western Conference's second wild card.
 The Jets faced the Ducks in the opening round, but were swept in four straight games.
 In the first three games, the Jets had leads going into the third period, but couldn't hold them.
-Overall in the series, the Ducks outscored the Jets 16-9.
-The Ducks outscored the Jets 10-1, after the 2nd intermission.
+Overall in the series, the Ducks outscored the Jets 16–9.
+The Ducks outscored the Jets 10–1, after the 2nd intermission.